 Ear mites—or Otodectes cynotis—are tiny parasites that live in the ears of cats and dogs.1 While almost invisible to the eye, they can sometimes be seen as white specs.
 And as unsavory as it may sound, they survive off the blood in your pet’s ears.

-Here’s the thing about ear mites that live in your dog’s ear—they’re highly contagious.
+Here’s the thing about the tiny mites that live in your dogs ear—they’re highly contagious.
 Luckily, there are several signs that your dog might have ear mites so you can mitigate their ear problem right away.

 Without further ado, let’s dive into the signs of ear mites.